 - Large scale chicken farming - Over 10,000 birds.

 The first thing that you need is land.
-A 120 by 60 square feet is enough to start a medium scale chicken farming business in Kenya.
+A 120 by 60 square feet is enough to start a medium scale chicken farming business.
 The land is not only the most expensive part of your business but is also the hardest.
 Once you have acquired land, you have taken care of almost half of your needs.

 The land is way cheaper in rural areas than in towns.
 Opt to buy your land and build a permanent poultry farm instead of renting or leasing it.
 Remember that when you rent, the owner may decide to chase you out of their land.
 You will have to incur lots of expenses when you have to relocate.
 You can rear your chicken in the rural areas and transport them to the urban areas.

 Building a chicken coop(House) is a vital part of your chicken farming business.
 It is less expensive than acquiring land.
 There are numerously tested and tried ways of creating an enclosure.
 Just ensure that your chicken cage has a free flow of air and enough ventilation.